 - Please hand write your letter rather than type it, because it makes it much more personal and unique.
 If possible, please write it on studio stationary.

-Or if you would rather email me the letter, just send it to firstname.lastname@example.org.
-I do ask, if you are going to scan it, please scan it at a high resolution.
+If you would rather email your letter to Willie, then just send it to firstname.lastname@example.org.
+If you are going to email your letter, please scan it at a high resolution.

 If only there had been something like this when I was growing up.
 The people I admired in this industry seemed untouchable.
 Not anymore, thanks to Willie and his Animator Letters Project.
 Willie has brought people, who’s dream it is to get into animation, so much closer to having that dream fulfilled.
 And thanks to all those professionals out there who have contributed to this project.
 You haven’t forgotten where you came from.
 I hope everyone in this industry contributes to this project.
 Thanks again Willie for giving this opportunity to our future talent.